Business Competencies Courses

 • Identify and communicate performance issues to key stakeholders

-• Use business case compilation as an audit for project assumptions, data, and conclusion
+• Use business case compilation as an audit for project assumptions, data, and conclusions

 • Obtain conceptual buy-in and support from the organization